BelchieBen/Blog-AspNetCore/README.md

 There is also an admin account which has the authorisation to post new blog posts as well as update and delete those posts.

 # Getting started
-Because this project is still in development to use the websote you must download the repository and open it in Visual Studio.
+Because this project is still in development to use the website you must download the repository and open it in Visual Studio.
 From there just run the solution and you can use the website.